 Francis Brancaleone, Ph.D.

-Pianist Francis Brancaleone, the current Chair of the Department, has performed solo recitals at New York's Town Hall and Tully Hall as well as concerto performances with orchestras, including the Detroit Symphony.
+Pianist Francis Brancaleone, has performed solo recitals at New York's Town Hall and Tully Hall as well as concerto performances with orchestras, including the Detroit Symphony.
 He has also appeared in chamber music ensembles and as an accompanist.
 A prizewinner for the International Bach Society, his repertoire ranges from music of the Baroque to premieres of contemporary works.

 Dr. Brancaleone holds a Ph.D. degree in Music from the City University of New York, Master's degrees from the City University of New York, Queens College and the Manhattan School of Music, a Bachelor's degree from the Eastman School of Music (which he attended on a Ford Fund Scholarship) and a Diploma from the Palestrina Institute of Ecclesiastical Music.
 He was also the recipient of a Phi Mu Alpha Sinfonia grant while researching his doctoral dissertation.